Short branch cut approximation in $2$D Hydrodynamics with Free Surface: Short branch cut approximation and square root singularity solutions

-According to Refs. \cite{DyachenkoDyachenkoLushnikovZakharovJFM2019,LushnikovZakharovWaterWaves2019submitted}, Eq. \e{FGsol} does not allow decaying at $w\to \infty$ solution in terms of rational functions for $t>0$ because any $N$th order pole in $V$ immediately results in the $2N+1$ order pole term in the right-hand side (r.h.s.) of Eq. \e{FGsol} which cannot be balances by the maximum $N+1$ pole order term in l.h.s. of that Eq.
+According to Refs. \cite{DyachenkoDyachenkoLushnikovZakharovJFM2019,LushnikovZakharovWaterWaves2020}, Eq. \e{FGsol} does not allow decaying at $w\to \infty$ solution in terms of rational functions for $t>0$ because any $N$th order pole in $V$ immediately results in the $2N+1$ order pole term in the right-hand side (r.h.s.) of Eq. \e{FGsol} which cannot be balanced by the maximum $N+1$ pole order term in l.h.s. of Eq \e{FGsol}.
 Assume that

 where $A$ and $a_0$ are the complex constants such that $a_0\in \C^+$.
 This initial condition has a pole at $w=a_0$.
 Then solving Eqs. \e{chi0eq} and \e{Feqini} for $\chi_0,$ we obtain that

 which has two square root branch points at